Home

 Traditional halogen bulbs

-These are the most common type of bulb, they use a tungsten filament similar to old-fashioned home light bulbs, but are much smaller in size.
+Halogen is the most common type of bulb.
+They use a tungsten filament similar to old-fashioned home light bulbs, but are much smaller in size.

 These bulbs have a typical life expectancy of 2,000 - 3,000 hours.
 The lowest of all types of bulbs available.
-They also offer the lowest light output, but they are considerably cheaper than the competition to produce and maintain.
+They also offer the lowest light output but are considerably cheaper to produce and maintain.

 High-intensity discharge or HID

-Whilst the technology has been around since the 90s, they were only really beginning to be a common sight by the mid-2000s.
+While the technology has been around since the 1990s, it was only really beginning to become a common sight by the mid-2000s.
 Often offered as an optional extra from the factory, HID headlights provide a much brighter experience than halogen.

 Emitting a bright white light, they give a more modern look from both inside and outside of the car.
 The life expectancy of HID systems is 10,000 hours or more.